AKAZhiyu/EasyTorch/README.md

 `EasyTorch` is a NOOB library designed to simplify the typical workflows in deep learning.
 It provides streamlined functionalities for dataset generation, batching, training, visualization, and model persistence.

+Somebody may ask: "Why this repo contains so much redundant docstring?"
+That's because English is not my native language, and I'm practising FXXKING language.
 ## Features

 ### 1. Simplified Dataset Generation